 Are parsnips easy to grow?

 Parsnip is a low-maintenance crop.
 They are not difficult to grow if you follow the guidelines.
-The best season to plant it is spring and they can be harvested during autumn.
+The best season to plant them is spring and they can be harvested during autumn.

 Parsnips will have a pest-free life span if you companion them with the best plants.
 You will have a better yield when it grows in fertile soil.